Christine Pelosi warns it's 'quite likely that some of our faves are implicated' in 'horrific' Epstein case

 "This Epstein case is horrific and the young women deserve justice," Pelosi tweeted.
 "It is quite likely that some of our faves are implicated but we must follow the facts and let the chips fall where they may - whether on Republicans or Democrats."

 It was unclear exactly to whom Pelosi was referring, but Epstein has long been connected with high-profile figures, including Britain's Prince Andrew and former President Bill Clinton.
 Court documents obtained by Fox News in 2016 showed that Clinton took at least 26 trips flying aboard Epstein's private jet, known as the "Lolita Express," and apparently ditched his Secret Service detail on some of the excursions.
-Records showed that President Trump apparently flew on the jet at least once.
+Records showed that President Trump may have flown on the jet at least once.

 The president previously called attention to Clinton's dealings with the financier.